wp-plugins/nextgen-facebook/readme.txt

 The images used in the Open Graph meta property tags for Posts and Pages are chosen in this sequence:

-1. A featured image from a NextGEN Gallery or WordPress Media Library.
+1. A *featured* or *attached* image from a NextGEN Gallery or WordPress Media Library.
 1. Images from NextGEN Gallery `[singlepic]`, `[nggallery]` or `[nggtags]` shortcodes.
 1. Images from `<img/>` HTML tags in the Post or Page content text.
 1. A default image defined in the NGFB plugin settings.